 Word of mouth costs you nothing: A happy client with no future legal needs is still valuable.
-That’s because he will tell his friends, family, and coworkers how good it was to work with you.
-Without any effort on your part, several strong potential clients have been created – all at no cost to you.
-Business development does not come any smoother or high-reward than that.
+That’s because they will tell their friends, family, and coworkers how good it was to work with you.
+Without any effort on your part, several strong potential clients have been created—all at no cost to you.
+Business development does not come any smoother or high reward than that.

 Efficiency tips the scales in your favor: At its heart, efficiency is achieving a given result with less effort and in less time.
 If you can improve the efficiency with which you dispatch bread-and-butter tasks, you will have more time to devote to business development.
 That’s a good thing, too, because business development takes strategy, time, and effort.
 An investment in efficiency, then, frees up the resources you need to affect a robust, successful business development plan.

 It is not wrong to want to focus on business development; far from it.
 In fact, the report shows far too many firms are not, and that does not portend well for their bottom lines.
 Rather, law firms should make sure they have made an earnest effort to improve their efficiency before addressing the secondary challenge of trying to bring in new business.

 Read our white paper, “Is inefficiency hurting your firm’s profits?” to learn more about streamlining tasks and empowering your firm’s business development efforts